Natural forests in Sri Lanka: Tropical wet low land rainforests

 The tropical wet lowland rainforests are found below 900 m elevation in the south western quarter of the country.
 The mean annual temperature is about 28 °C, and the mean annual rainfalls varies between 2,000–5,000 mm in different locations without any dry period.
 The humidity is very high.
 These forests are characterized by a tall canopy, sub canopy and a sparse shrub layer consisting mostly of the saplings of canopy trees.
 Sometimes an emergent layer is also seen above the canopy.
 The vegetation is filled with a network of woody lianas that reach to the canopy layer.
 A diverse population of epiphytic lichens, mosses, liverworts ferns, orchids are found while many fungi inhabit decaying woods and soil.
 High endemism of floral and faunal diversity can be seen in these forests.
 (Sinharaja, Nakiyadeniya and Kanneliya are some examples for wet lowlands rainforest) These forests are disturbed due to expansion of tea cultivation, agriculture, industrial and residential development.

-Some tree species found in wet lowland rain forests are;
+Some tree species found in the wet lowland rain forests are;